ianepperson/browserbase-python/README.md

 # Create a session
 with bbase.session() as session:
-    # The session.driver object is a Selenium Driver
+    # The session.driver object is a Selenium WebDriver
     session.driver.get("https://www.sfmoma.com")
     print(session.page.title)
 ```